skylight-hq/skylight.digital/pages/toolkits/digital_talent_management/04_building_a_digital_team.md

 ### Visual designer

 Visual designers build the look and feel of the service.
 They ensure that the design provides a consistent and accessible user experience.
 Good design reflects the purpose of the service.
 Veterans' benefits applications should look different from picnic table reservations.
-Visual designers work closely with UX designers, content strategists, and frontend developers.
+Visual designers work closely with UX designers, content strategists, and front-end developers.
 They:

 - Build the visual style guide for the application
 - Design implementation-ready interfaces